 Town and School Budgets

 Town and school budgets continue to increase, as shown in Figure 4-14.
 Not surprisingly, municipal and educational expenditures have reflected population and housing growth trends.
 Increases in budgets have been accompanied by real increases in the tax burden carried by Norwich property owners, as shown in Figure 4-15.
+Increases in populations of children also increase school costs.
+Norwich is in a period of declining overall population and declining school population but increasing school and general budgets.

-While budgets have increased, the distribution of municipal expenditures has remained relatively stable.
+.
 Approximately one-third of the town budget pays for highways.
 Public safety costs, as a percentage of the total budget, have slowly risen over the past 20 years and currently represent about one-quarter of the municipal expenses.
 Much of the increase in the municipal budget is directly linked to increases in personnel-related costs such as insurance, which are difficult to contain at the local level.
 Employee costs have impacted school budgets similarly.
 For further discussion of Norwich’s education system, see Chapter 7.

 Cost of Community Services